Ryan5453/music2art/readme.md

 </p>

 ## What does it do?
-Every 3 hours, the bot will post a video of art generated from a random song from the Genius charts.
+Every 3 hours, the bot will post a video of art generated from a random song from the Spotify charts.

 ## What services does it use?
-- [Genius API](https://docs.genius.com/), for getting the top 200 songs from the Genius daily charts
 - [Deezer](https://www.deezer.com/), for downloading the song and the line-by-line lyrics of the song
 - [WOMBO API](https://www.w.ai/dream-api), for generating art based on the lyrics
 - [FFmpeg](https://www.ffmpeg.org/), for grabbing the correct part of the audio and adding the art on top